TaraRhoseyn/bookstack_web_app/README.md

 ![Feature 3](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-3.PNG)

+*User stories covered by this feature:*

+11. As a regular visitor, I want to be able to login in a simple, intuitive way with as little friction as possible.
+7. As a first-time user, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
+21. As a site owner, I want users to be able to navigate the website easily so that users are more likely to have an enjoyable experience and return to use the website.

 **Feature 4: Dashboard**

 The Dashboard serves as the main hub of the app, where users can quickly glance at their most important data points in one centralized place.
 It acts as the main home page for users once they've registered/logged in.
 The page is divided into the header/nav (more on this later), the footer (again, this is a seperate feature) and three cards.
 Users are only able to see data on the Dashboard that has been added by them personally.
+The page also gives some brief information on how the website uses stacks and instructions to new users on how to get started using the site.

 The dashboard as a whole using the above TestAccount credentials (see top of this file):

 ![Feature 4](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-4.PNG)

+*User stories covered by this feature:*

+2. As a first-time user, I want clear instructions on how to access all of the features of the website.
+4. As a first-time user, I want to be able to add books to my data to keep track of which books I've read or not read.
+8. As a regular visitor, I want to be able to see which book I should read next to guide my reading practices.
+9. As a regular visitor, I want to challenge myself to fulfill reading goals I set for myself.
+12. As a regular visitor, I want to be able to keep track of my thoughts and feelings about the books I read.
+14. As a regular vivistor, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
+18. As a regular visitor, I want the process of adding data such as book or reviews to be simple and easy enough so that I can easily do multiple within a session.
+15. As a regular visitor, I want to easily be able to edit or delete the books I have marked as read or unread.
+16. As a regular visitor, I want to easily be able to edit or delete the challenges I have set for myself, or make them as complete.
+17. As a regular visitor, I want to easily be able to redit or delete the reviews I have added.

 *Section 1: The first card, 'Next book to read'*